cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

       - 0.0.0.0:26657:26657
 ```

-### Launching it
+### Launching Compose

-After this long preparation and before launch, it could be a good time to make a Git commit, so that you can restore easily.
+After this long preparation, before launch it could be a good time to make a Git commit, so that you can restore easily.

 You are now ready to start your setup with a name other than the folder it is running in: